dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 * filter for peaks and restrict repeated cycling on working days

-But how to choose suitable metrics to differentia between the commuters and casual cyclists?
+But how to choose suitable metrics to differentia between the commuters and casual cyclists? (here, they use: making more than 20 repeated peak-time journeys in the 12 months)

 Order cyclists by # of peak-time journeys -> frequency distribution -> POWER LAW??